ukmusarra/cv/readme.md

 Supervision and geotechnical support for rock socket onshore and offshore bored piles with permanent and temporary steel casing, reaching max 2m diameter and 55m depth, also for shallow foundations, pre-cast shells for pier cofferdam, temporary and permanent sheet piles, embankments, pile testing and silent sheet pile wall.

-Team leader on Runway 6, technical support on Runways 2 & 3, commercial aprons and platform and technical support Engineer on the Observational Method.

 Responsible for review of construction submittals including method statements, NCRs, RFI, CPN, etc. as well as providing technical support to the design team and managing site supervision team of Junior Engineers.

 (Senior) Project Engineer / Manager